What is a Deputy?

 Who can be a Deputy?

+Who should be appointed as a Deputy is ultimately a matter for the Court to decide.
 A Deputy is usually a close friend or relative of the person who needs help making decisions.
 A Deputy can also be a professional, such as an accountant or a solicitor.
 Deputies must be over 18.
 The COP can appoint a ‘panel deputy’ chosen by them to look after someone’s financial affairs if no other suitable person is available.

 What are the responsibilities of a Deputy?